Monday, 25 May 2026

 Saturday 26th October 1987

-A stop in Penrith after seeing Scarborough get a good hiding on the pitch, losing 4-0 away to Carlisle United, nearly saw me and my mates receiving something similar while simply fancying a few beers and a mini pub crawl.
+A stop in Penrith after seeing Scarborough get a good hiding on the pitch, losing 4-0 away to Carlisle United, nearly saw my mates and I receiving something similar while simply fancying a few beers and a mini pub crawl.

 There wasn’t an ounce of malice on our minibus, but a group of locals seemed to think we were fair game.
 They were not following us to a few pubs to invite us home for tea.
 Between drinks, I nipped away to have a look at the Southend Road ground.
 Someone might have joined me.
 I honestly cannot remember.